Asian stocks mixed after Wall Street fall on Huawei anxiety | WTOP

 BEIJING (AP) — Asian stocks were mixed Tuesday after anxiety over U.S. restrictions on sales to Chinese tech giant Huawei pulled Wall Street lower.
-Benchmarks in Shanghai and Seoul advanced, while Tokyo, Hong Kong and…
+Benchmarks in Shanghai, Seoul and Sydney advanced, while Tokyo and Hong…

 BEIJING (AP) — Asian stocks were mixed Tuesday after anxiety over U.S. restrictions on sales to Chinese tech giant Huawei pulled Wall Street lower.

-Benchmarks in Shanghai and Seoul advanced, while Tokyo, Hong Kong and Sydney declined.
+Benchmarks in Shanghai, Seoul and Sydney advanced, while Tokyo and Hong Kong declined.

 Anxiety over U.S.-Chinese trade tension was reignited by Washington’s decision to require export licenses for technology sales to Huawei Technologies Ltd. American officials say the biggest global maker of network gear for phone carriers is a security risk, which Huawei denies.